csswl/split/README.md

 The example is coming from real project and may not run on your system, the perpose is to show how to config your own html

-I don't know the reason in code devicePixelRadio / 1.25, maybe in different display, the const 1.25 is differrent.
+the reason in code devicePixelRadio / 1.25: the const 1.25 is the window display scaling setting, my display use 125% scaling, that is it.